 Proposed Designation of a National Marine Sanctuary in the Pacific Remote Islands

-Sanctuary designation would allow NOAA to augment the existing protections for the Pacific Remote Islands Marine National Monument with additional regulatory and non-regulatory tools, and to conserve additional areas outside the monument's existing boundary.
+Sanctuary designation would allow NOAA to complement and supplement the existing protections for the Pacific Remote Islands Marine National Monument with additional regulatory and non-regulatory tools, and to conserve additional areas outside the monument's existing boundary.
 The proposed sanctuary would not include terrestrial areas or diminish the protections of the existing monument designations.

 Area of Proposed Designation